marifdemirtas/pfp-ebooks/_sources/plan3.rst

     :align: center
     :alt: Plan 3 outline

-Maybe we are interested in getting information about mutliple UMSI professors: Dr. Barb Ericson, Dr. Steve Oney, and Dr. Paul Resnick.
+We are interested in getting information about mutliple UMSI professors: Dr. Barb Ericson, Dr. Steve Oney, and Dr. Paul Resnick.

 Their webpages are: